custom-components/ble_monitor/faq.md

 ## INSTALLATION ISSUES

-### I get a PermissionError in Home Assistant after the installation
+### I get a PermissionError in Home Assistant after the installation or python upgrade

 Note: This answer is only applicable for version 0.5 and higher.